 Working Principle of Vortex Flow Meter

 Vortex meters are frequency meters that work based on the vortex principle.
 A bluff body (disturbing element) is placed in the middle of the pipe inside each vortex flowmeter that disturbs the flow causing an obstruction.
-In the downstream of the obstruction, a mechanical sensor is placed which can measure the pressure differences (frequency) in the flowing fluid.
+Downstream of the obstruction, a mechanical sensor is placed which can measure the pressure differences (frequency) in the flowing fluid.

 Components of Vortex Meter

-On average, every vortex meter consists of following electronics parts-
+On average, every vortex meter consists of the following electronic parts-

 - Pick-up elements,